banghasan/telegram-statistic-bot/README.md

 bun start
 ```

-The console will show that the web server and the bot have started in the configured mode.
+The console will show that the web server and the bot have started in the
+configured mode.

 ## How It Works

 1. **Add the Bot to a Group**: Make the bot a member of your Telegram group.
+It
-It will automatically start tracking messages.
+   will automatically start tracking messages.
 2. **Get Your Stats**: Type `/stats` in the group.
-The bot will reply with your personal statistics for that group.
+The bot will reply with your
+   personal statistics for that group.
+3. **View the Leaderboard**: Type `/leaderboard` in the group.
+The bot will show
+   a button.
-3.  **View the Leaderboard**: In the bot's reply, click the "📊 View Group Stats" button.
-This will open a Mini Web App showing the top 10 users.
+4. **Open the Mini Web App**: Click the button.
+This will open a private chat
+   with the bot and automatically send you a Mini App button.
+5. **Launch Mini App**: Click the Mini App button in the private chat to view
+   the group's top 10 most active users in a native Telegram Mini App.
-4.  **Admin View**: If you are listed as an `owner` or `admin` in the config, the web app will show a dropdown menu allowing you to view the stats for any group the bot is in.
+6. **Admin View**: If you are listed as an `owner` or `admin` in the config, the
+   web app will show a dropdown menu allowing you to view the stats for any
+   group the bot is in.

+> **Note**: The Mini App opens in a private chat because Telegram's `web_app`
+> button type only works in private chats, not in groups.
+This approach provides
+> the best native Telegram Mini App experience.

 ## Development